Jay Garee has served as the Scout Executive and Chief Executive Officer of the Daniel Webster Council, Boy Scouts of

 Deric is an Eagle Scout, Vigil Honor member of the Order of the Arrow, National Camping School Trained, Certified Exploring Executive, Registered STEM Scout Executive, recipient of the Lutheran Living Faith Award, and Rotarian.
 He is a native of South-Central Pennsylvania and a graduate of Lebanon Valley College.
 Deric resides in Manchester, NH with his wife Kimberly and their rescue dog, Mickey.
 Deric is an avid hiker and enjoys playing golf when time allows.

-Bianka joined the Daniel Webster Council, Boy Scouts of America as the Development Director in May 2021.
+Bianka Cullen joined the Daniel Webster Council, Boy Scouts of America as the Director of Development in May 2021.
+As the Director of Development she manages all the Council’s annual giving campaigns, special events, foundation/grant requests, and fundraisers for the units.

-Prior to TWH Bianka worked at The American Cancer Society (ACS), as a Community Development Manager and Development Associate from 2011 – 2017.
+Before TWH, Bianka worked at The American Cancer Society (ACS) as a Community Development Manager and Development Associate from 2011 – 2017.
 As a Community Manager, she managed a portfolio of 2-5 special events throughout New Hampshire.
-Well working at ACS she also obtained her Master’s in Business Administration at New England College, with a focus on Non-Profit Leadership and Digital & Social Media.
+Well working at ACS she also obtained her Master’s in Business Administration at New England College, focusing on Non-Profit Leadership and Digital & Social Media.

-Bianka has provided leadership and passion to the Greater Manchester community for over 16 years.
-Her non-profit career began in Direct Support working with young people 12- 24 years old in a group home, home-based, and community-based from 2005 – 2011 which included area agencies EasterSeals, NH, Community Bridges, Moore Center Services, and Waypoint.
+Bianka has provided leadership and passion to New Hampshire for over 17 years.
+Her non-profit career began in Direct Support, working with young people 12- 24 years old in a group home, home-based, and community-based from 2005 – 2011, which included area agencies EasterSeals, NH, Community Bridges, Moore Center Services, and Waypoint.

-Bianka currently resides in Goffstown with her husband Andrew and daughters Sarah & Jen and canine family members include Bella and Rossie.
-Bianka is active in her community assisting episodically with events for Intown Manchester, serving on the board that includes Holy Cross Family Learning Center and Manchester Continuum of Care.
+Bianka currently resides in Goffstown with her husband Andrew and daughters Sarah & Jen.
+Bianka is active in her community, assisting episodically with Downtown Manchester events, serving on the board that includes Holy Cross Family Learning Center and Manchester Continuum of Care.
 Bianka became a member of the Manchester Kiwanis in 2017 and currently chairs the social media & website committee and helps on the social committee.

 Tyler Yankey has served as the Daniel Webster Council Field Director since January 2019.
 In this role, Tyler provides leadership to all Member Care and District Operations, in addition to managing the Daniel Webster Council’s marketing and daily communications.